 - designing out vehicle borne terrorism

-- threat from CBRN (chemical, biological, radiological and nuclear) attack
+- threat from chemical, biological, radiological and nuclear attack

 CTSAs can also advise on the following initiatives.

-Project revise is a multi-media package which is facilitated by CTSAs.
-If you require further information about the package or would like to arrange an event please contact your local police CTSA.
+If you need further information about the package or would like to arrange an event, contact your local police CTSA.

-Project Argus is a suite of workshop-based events designed to inform and advise senior management in preparing a response to a serious events such as a terrorist attack at crowded places such as Shopping Centres, Major Events, Health Sector, Night Time Economy, and Hotels.
+Project Argus is a suite of workshop-based events designed to inform and advise senior management in preparing a response to a serious event, such as a terrorist attack, that takes place at a crowded place - for example a shopping centre or major event.

 Project Griffin aims to engage, encourage and enable members of the community to work in partnership with the police to deter, detect and counter terrorist activity and crime.